Here are the best ways of getting to Zadar, with details of flights, ferries, buses and trains to the town.

 Flights to Zadar from elsewhere in Croatia

-There are daily flights to Zadar from both Zagreb and Pula in the summer, with a flight time of 45 and 40 minutes respectively.
-These routes are operated by Croatia Airlines.
+There are year-round flights to Zadar from both Zagreb and Pula, with a flight time of 45 and 40 minutes, respectively.
+There are also summer, once-a-week flights from Rijeka and Osijek to Zadar.
+These routes are operated by Croatia Airlines and Trade Air.

 Getting to Zadar by bus